pjheden/what-to-wear/README.md

 1. Implement AccuWeather for real weather, preferably their "feels like temperature"

 ### To do, priority
-1. Styling : Make it cards, fill the boxes and give them shadow.
-Inspiration: angularMaterial
 2. Make save button yellow upon any changes

 ### To do